quchen/articles/monad_fail.md

   definition `fail _ = mzero`, and give a simple guideline to the intended usage and effect of the `MonadFail` class.

-- Backwards compatibility with some old modules will be broken; I don't see a way around this.
-Warnings and sufficient time to fix them will have to do.

 - Rename `fail`? **No.** Old code might use `fail` explicitly and we might avoid breaking it, the Report talks about `fail`, and we have a solid migration strategy that does not require a renaming.

 - Remove the `String` argument? **No.** The `String` might help error reporting and debugging. `String` may be ugly, but it's the de facto standard for simple text in GHC.
-Also, no high performance string operations are to be expected with `fail`, so this breaking change would in no way be justified.
+No high performance string operations are to be expected with `fail`, so this breaking change would in no way be justified.
   Also note that explicit `fail` calls would break if we removed the argument.